Mekino05/alx-low_level_programming/0x1A-hash_tables/README.md

-write a function that divides all elements of a matrix
+write a function that creates a hash table